-Obviously natural-born children who were born in wedlock are considered children under the immigration laws.
+Obviously biological children who were born in wedlock are considered children under the immigration laws.
 But other children, such as stepchildren, adopted children, adopted orphans, and children born out of wedlock, may also qualify.
-These other children must meet specific requirements.
-Here is an overview of these other categories:
+These other children must meet specific additional requirements.
+Here is an overview of the other categories of "children":

 Stepchildren.
 A common situation involves stepchildren.
 This rule is simple.
-A stepchild is a child for immigration purposes if the marriage that creates the stepparent-stepchild relationship took place before the child turns 18.16 However, where the marriage creating the stepchild relationship has been terminated by death, divorce or legal separation, the Board of Immigration Appeals (BIA) has ruled that the petitioner must prove that the step familial relationship continues to exist as a matter of fact.17
+A stepchild is a child for immigration purposes if the marriage that creates the stepparent-stepchild relationship took place before the child turns 18.
+14 If the marriage creating the stepchild relationship has been terminated by death, divorce or legal separation, the Board of Immigration Appeals (BIA) has ruled that the petitioner must prove that the step familial relationship between